charmplusplus/projections/README.md

       `projections.jar`       : archive of all the java and image files

-TO RUN PROJECTIONS:
+To Run Projections:
 ------------------

 1.)
-From any location, type `> PROJECTIONS_LOCATION/bin/projections`

-where `PROJECTIONS_LOCATION` is the path to the main projections directory.
+Run `$ ./bin/projections` from the root of the Projections directory.

-HOW TO USE PROJECTIONS:
+How to Use Projections:
 -----------------------
 Projections is a visualization tool to help you understand and analyze what it happening in your parallel (Charm++) program.
 To use Projections, you first have to make sure that Charm++ is compiled with tracing enabled and that your program is compiled with the Projections tracemode.
-Usually, this means adding '--enable-tracing' to your Charm++ build options and '-tracemode projections' to your program compile options.
+Usually, this means adding `--enable-tracing` to your Charm++ build options and `-tracemode projections` to your program compile options.
 When you run your program compiled with this tracemode, a log file will be created for each processor.
 An additional state file will also be created.
-The names of the log files will be NAME.#.log, where NAME is the name of your executable and # is the processor #.
+The names of the log files will be `NAME.#.log{.gz}`, where NAME is the name of your executable and # is the processor #.
 The name of the state file is NAME.sts.

 If your environment is set up correctly, as described in the previous section, all you have to do to start Projections is type 'projections' at the prompt.